Cash program for basic needs for Ukrainian refugees in Poland

-PCPM rolls out pilot of the Multi-Purpose Cash Assistance program for Ukrainian refugees, with the first 50 families enrolled in Lublin.
-Thanks to the funding support from the Norwegian Refugee Council (NRC) and CARE USA, PCPM rolls out Multi-Purpose Cash Assistance program for an initial group of 7,000 Ukrainian refugee families, using the assistance rates and eligibility criteria set by the Cash Working Group for Poland.
+PCPM rolls out a pilot of the Multi-Purpose Cash Assistance program for Ukrainian refugees, with the first 50 families enrolled in Lublin.
+Thanks to the funding support from the Norwegian Refugee Council (NRC) and CARE USA, PCPM rolls out the Multi-Purpose Cash Assistance program for an initial group of 7,000 Ukrainian refugee families, using the assistance rates and eligibility criteria set by the Cash Working Group for Poland.

 The program initially includes the city of Lublin, with Rzeszów selected for the second stage.
 Cash assistance is expected to last three months as immediate assistance and bridge financing while the refugee families are being enrolled in the Government of Poland’s social security system.
-As PCPM claims, it has a pipeline of over 30,000 ATMs cards available for cash assistance programs in Poland and Ukraine.
+As PCPM claims, it has a pipeline of over 30,000 ATM cards available for cash assistance programs in Poland and Ukraine.

 Cash for Work program for Ukrainian refugees and students in Poland

 Major cities in Poland are overwhelmed with the refugee influx.
-The capital city Warsaw, with approx. population of 2 million, has reportedly taken in 400,000 refugees, while Lublin, pop.
+The capital city Warsaw, with approx. the population of 2 million, has reportedly taken in 400,000 refugees, while Lublin, pop.
 350,000, has taken in 60,000 refugees.

 PCPM plans to employ Ukrainian refugees, as well as Ukrainian students, to assist local authorities in a speedy roll-out of social services, the inclusion of refugee children into elementary and secondary schools, and psychosocial support.
 Thanks to the funding support from CARE USA, PCPM will roll out Cash for Work programs in Lublin, with Warsaw and Wroclaw selected for the second stage.

 Additional employees are needed to speed up the registration of Ukrainian refugees with the Polish social security system (PESEL social security number).
-City authorities of Warsaw estimated it may take them even 6 months to get PESEL social security number to all refugees in the city.
+City authorities of Warsaw estimated it may take them even 6 months to get PESEL social security numbers to all refugees in the city.

 Buses take refugees and bring medicines on the backway

-PCPM alongside other humanitarian organizations continues to facilitate bus transportation from Eastern Ukraine for most vulnerable civilians who have no host families in Western Ukraine.
+PCPM alongside other humanitarian organizations continues to facilitate bus transportation from Eastern Ukraine for the most vulnerable civilians who have no host families in Western Ukraine.
 The buses are unable to travel through Kyiv as the major roads west of Ukraine’s capital as in the zone of active fighting.
-Since the beginning of the war the PCPM Country Office in Ukraine assisted over 3,000 civilians in evacuation from Kharkiv.
+Since the beginning of the war, the PCPM Country Office in Ukraine assisted over 3,000 civilians in evacuation from Kharkiv.
 The office was relocated from Kharkiv to Kremenchuk on the first day of the war and now operates an Internally Displaced People (IDP) transit center near Kremenchuk with a daily capacity of 150 persons.
 The buses returning from Poland to central and eastern Ukraine carry humanitarian aid.
-PCPM received in Lviv an Inter Agency Health Kit (IAHK) and 5 Trauma Kits donated by German NGO Apotheker Ohne Grenzen; they are being transported to Kharkiv and Kyiv.
+PCPM received in Lviv an Inter-Agency Health Kit (IAHK) and 5 Trauma Kits donated by German NGO Apotheker Ohne Grenzen; they are being transported to Kharkiv and Kyiv.